TomKostler/pathfinder/README.md

 But how to **change the speed** of the animation?
 You can do that by sliding the slider at the top and you can even **zoom in** or **zoom out**! (when in start-mode)

-You can even generate **complex labyrinths** by clicking the button "create complex labyrinth", provided the software is in start-mode.
+You can even generate **complex labyrinths** by clicking the button "create complex labyrinth", provided the software is in start-mode or in config-mode.

 Have Fun! :)